 As most loyal readers know, I grew up on a farm.
-I’m still pretty involved (harvest video coming up in the next few weeks!).
+I’m still pretty involved (harvest video coming in the next few weeks).
 Every adult on my dad’s side of the family owns farmland.
-They all have their reasons…
+And they all have their reasons:

 “They aren’t making any more land.”

 “Land will always be worth something.”

 “Even if commodity prices go to heck, you can at least still feed your family.”

 But the most interesting response I’ve heard is: “It’s gold with a dividend.”